-Over 70 per cent of adults in the UK enjoy some form of gambling.
-For the overwhelming majority it's an exciting and pleasurable pastime.
-That is the way Caesars Entertainment UK wants to keep it.
+More than 70 per cent of adults in the UK enjoy some form of gambling.
+For the overwhelming majority it's an exciting and pleasurable pastime - and that’s the way Caesars Entertainment UK wants to keep it.

 We are committed to training our staff to look for problems and to encourage people who may have a problem to seek help.
 We provide leaflets and display notices prominently in all of our UK casinos to encourage responsible gambling.
 For more information about what we do please call Caesars Social Responsibility Manager on 0207 518 0059.

 If you have difficulty controlling your gambling, or someone close to you has a problem, you can get confidential one-to-one advice by calling the GamCare Helpline free on 0808 8020 133 (24 hours a day, seven days a week).

 VOLUNTARY SELF EXCLUSION (VSE)